Trace maps under weak regularity assumptions: The case of

 Hence, for any $ \rho_0 >0,$ and for any $ \rho \geq \rho_0,$ \beq \ene where we used \eqref{3.9.c}.
 It follows that $T(\rho)$ is bounded and hence, it extends uniquely to a bounded operator from $W^{(s)}_2(\mathbf R^n)$ into $\mathcal L^2(S)$ and \eqref{3.18.c} holds.
 Let us now prove \eqref{3.18.d}.
 Without loss of generality we can assume that $ \rho_1 > \rho \geq \rho_0.$ Suppose that $f(x)\in \mathcal S.$ Since $h_\rho(\lambda)= 1, \lambda > \rho/2,$ we have that $ h_\rho(\rho_1)=1.$ In consequence, it follows that, \beq (T(\rho_1)f)(\omega)=f(\rho_1\, \omega)= \frac{1}{\sqrt{2\pi}}\, \int_{\mathbf R}\, dx\, e^{i\rho_1 x}\, (1+x^2)^{-s/2} \left(L_\rho(s) g\right)(x,\omega), \ene where $g(x)$ is defined in \eqref{3.18.f}.
 Further, by \eqref{3.18.e}, \eqref{3.18.g} and \eqref{3.20} \beq (T(\rho)f)(\omega)- (T(\rho_1)f)(\omega)= f(\rho\,\omega )-f(\rho_1\, \omega)= \frac{1}{\sqrt{2\pi}}\, \int_{\mathbf R}\, dx \left(e^{i\rho \,x}- e^{i \rho_1x}\right)\, (1+x^2)^{-s/2} \left(L_\rho(s) g\right)(x,\omega). \ene Hence, by Schwarz inequality, \beq \ene where we used \eqref{3.9.c} and \eqref{3.18.f}.
 Then, \eqref{3.18.d} follows from \eqref{3.18.0} and \eqref{3.22}.

 We proceed now to prove \eqref{3.18.bb} as in the case of Theorem \ref{theo2.4}.
-Take any $f(\omega) \in \mathcal L^2(S).$ It follows that, $f_{S}(\nu):= f(b(\nu) \nu) \in L^2(S_{n-1}).$ As $C^\infty(S_{n-1})$ is dense on $L^2(S_{n-1})$ there is sequence $g_m(\nu) \in C^\infty(S_{n-1})$ such that, \beq \lim_{m\to \infty}\| f_{S_{n-1}}-g_m \|_{L^2(S_{n-1})}=0. \ene Let $C$ be such that, that $ 0 < C <b(\nu) < 1/C, \nu \in S_{n-1}.$ Take $ h(r) \in C^\infty_0((0,\infty)),$ such that $ h(r)=0, 0< r < C/4, h(r)=1, C/ 2 < r < 2/ C, h(r)=0, r > 3 / C,$ and denote, $h_\rho(r):= h(r/\rho).$ We define, \beq f_m(x):= h_\rho(|x|)\, g_m\left(\frac{x}{|x|}\right) \in C^\infty_0(\mathbf R^n) \subset W^{(s)}_2(\mathbf R^n). \ene Finally, \beq \ene
+Take any $f(\omega) \in \mathcal L^2(S).$ It follows that, $f_{S}(\nu):= f(b(\nu) \nu) \in L^2(S_{n-1}).$ As $C^\infty(S_{n-1})$ is dense on $L^2(S_{n-1})$ there is sequence $g_m(\nu) \in C^\infty(S_{n-1})$ such that, \beq \lim_{m\to \infty}\| f_{S_{n-1}}-g_m \|_{L^2(S_{n-1})}=0. \ene Let $C_1$ be such that, that $ 0 < C_1 <b(\nu) < 1/C_{1}, \nu \in S_{n-1}.$ Take $ h(r) \in C^\infty_0((0,\infty)),$ such that $ h(r)=0, 0< r < C_1/4, h(r)=1, C_1/ 2 < r < 2/ C_{1}, h(r)=0, r > 3 /C_{1},$ and denote, $h_\rho(r):= h(r/\rho).$ We define, \beq f_m(x):= h_\rho(|x|)\, g_m\left(\frac{x}{|x|}\right) \in C^\infty_0(\mathbf R^n) \subset W^{(s)}_2(\mathbf R^n). \ene Finally, \beq \ene

-In Theorem A.1 of \cite{we} we proved a result like Theorem \ref{theo3.1} in the case where $S$ is the slowness surface of a strongly propagative system of equations.
+In Theorem A.1 of \cite{we} we proved a result like Theorem ~\ref{theo3.1} in the case where $S$ is the slowness surface of a strongly propagative system of equations.
 A slowness surface is defined in terms of a continuous function, $\lambda(k), k \in \mathbf R^n\setminus\{0\}$ with values in $(0,\infty)$ that is homogeneous of order one, i.e. $\lambda(\rho\, k)= \rho\, \lambda(k), \rho >0, k \in \mathbf R^n\setminus \{0\}.$ The slowness surface is given by $S:=\{ k \in \mathbf R^n: \lambda(k)=1\}.$ This corresponds in Definition \ref{def3.1} to $ b(\nu)= 1/\lambda(\nu), \nu \in S_{n-1}.$ Note that in Theorem A.1 of \cite{we} the precise estimates \eqref{3.18.c}, \eqref{3.18.d} and the density in $\mathcal L^2(S)$ of the range of the trace map $T(\rho)$ are not proven.
 In \cite{we} the trace map in Theorem A.1 is applied to the spectral and the scattering theory of the strongly propagative systems of equations.
-Note that the H\"older continuity of the trace map plays and essential role in the spectral and scattering theory of strongly propagative systems of equations.
+Note that the H\"older continuity of the trace map plays an essential role in the spectral and scattering theory of strongly propagative systems of equations.
+Furthermore, the boundedness of the operator $T_s(\rho)$ was proven in Proposition 1.11 in page 115 of \cite{ya}.
+In fact, estimate (1.35) in page 115 of \cite{ya}, with $\kappa=1,$ is equivalent to the boundedness of the operator $T_s(\rho)$ that we prove in Theorem ~\ref{theo3.1}.
+Remark that in Proposition 1.11 in page 115 of \cite{ya} a notation that is different from ours is used.
+Moreover, in Proposition 1.11 in page 115 of \cite{ya} the H\"older continuity and the precise estimates \eqref{3.18.c} and \eqref{3.18.d} for the norm of $T_s(\rho)$ are not obtained.
+The proof of Proposition 1.11 in page 115 of \cite{ya} is different from ours.
+It is based in the Mourre method.
+For the use of the Mourre method in this context see \cite{wemou}.